pirl-unc/stig/doc/manual.md

 #### 5.2.6 Degradation variability

 Specificed by the `--degrade-variability=N` option.  `N` should be in range (0,1).
 Default is 0 (off).
-This introduces variability into underlying error specified by `--degrade-logistic`, `--degrade-phred`, `--degrade-fastq`, and `--degrade-fastq-random`.  `N` is interpreted as a maximum value by which the error rate should fluctuate at each position, relative to the value of the error rate at each position.  e.g. with N = 0.01, a position with an error rate `e` will have an effective error rate in the range `e +/- e * 0.01`.
+This introduces variability into underlying error specified by `--degrade-logistic`, `--degrade-phred`, `--degrade-fastq`, and `--degrade-fastq-random`.  `N` is interpreted as a maximum value by which the error rate should fluctuate at each position, relative to the value of the error rate at each position.  e.g. with N = 0.01, a position with an error rate `e` will have an effective error rate in the range `[e - e * 0.01, e + e * 0.01]`.

 Note that quality scores in degraded output reflect the additional variability introduced from this option on a per-position base.
-Some positions may (randomly) have no extra error induced, whereas others may have up to N*100% additional error added (or subtracted).
+Some positions may (randomly) have no extra error induced, whereas others may have up to N*100% additional error added or subtracted.

 ### 5.3 Amplicon data